Vivianzhou0519/MailsApp/README.md

 # MailsApp
-Mails App created with javascript and Notion API
+Fullstack Mails App created with javascript and Notion API